 There are many millions of people whose lives are a constant struggle to provide for themselves and their families.
-Today, Inter IKEA Group announces that it is expanding its support for social entrepreneurs, who look to solve deep-rooted social issues, with a new partnership with Ashoka.
+Today, Inter IKEA Group announced that it's expanded its support for social entrepreneurs, who look to solve deep-rooted social issues, with a partnership with Ashoka.
+It now is proud to add Acumen as a partner, which will look to support social entrepeneurs in East Africa.

 By backing and working with social entrepreneurs, whose business idea is based on making societies and people thrive, IKEA contributes to creating jobs and better everyday lives around the world.